geekxflood/orion/README.md

 Orion solves this problem by providing a web server that serves a list of targets in a format that Prometheus can understand, using the `http_sd_configs` configuration.
 With Orion, you can keep your Prometheus configuration static and let it handle the task of serving the targets to Prometheus.

-In addition, Orion is designed to be extensible, allowing you to define your own modules for retrieving targets.
+In addition, Orion is designed to be extensible, allowing you to define your modules for retrieving targets.

 ## Usage